Energy for the future

 • We inaugurated a new bioenergy heating plant in Salmisaari in February 2018

 • We are planning to build new bioenergy heating plants in Helsinki, and Helen’s Board of Directors has made a decision to build a large bio-heating plant in the Vuosaari power plant area.

-We are preparing to close down the Hanasaari power plant by the end of 2024.
+We are preparing to close down the Hanasaari power plant by April 1st 2023.
 We are preparing to discontinue the use of coal by 2029, in accordance with the Government’s proposal.

 Investments in innovation, research and development

 A carbon-neutral future requires the development of many kinds of low-emission solutions, energy-efficiency measures and new technologies and digital solutions.

 Finland is at the forefront of energy technology research, and sufficient expertise must be ensured also in the future.

 Helen’s smart city energy system serves as an excellent platform for new innovations.
 We are involved in a number of pilot projects, including: